codegouvfr/react-dsfr/README.md

 # Debugging while unit testing
 ```

+### Looking to contribute?

+Thank you!
+[Here](https://github.com/codegouvfr/react-dsfr/blob/main/CONTRIBUTING.md) is the contribution guide.

-## How to publish a new version on NPM, how to release a beta version
+### How to publish a new version on NPM, how to release a beta version

 This repo was bootstrapped form [garronej/ts-ci](https://github.com/garronej/ts-ci) have a look at the
 documentation of this starter for understanding the lifecycle of this repo.